 - The music is not tonal in the standard sense.
-Nevertheless it uses a system of tonal centres in which the central note is repeated frequently at the beginning of a bar, often as an articulated pedal, e.g. C bars 1-4. - The tonal centre moves to G in bar 11, then E flat in bar 23. - The modulation of a 3rd from G to E flat and later from E flat to C (called a tertiary modulation) is common in film music and was first used extensively in the nineteenth century from Beethoven and Schubert onwards. - The emphasis on semitones (see the section on 'melody') helps destabilise any sense of tonality. - One of the most chromatic passages occurs in bars 8-9 when all twelve notes of the scale are used.
-This theme is treated using some serial methods, though it isn't serial music in the manner of Schönberg. - Goldsmith uses verticalisation of the row to destabilise any sense of tonality (see below).
+Nevertheless it uses a system of tonal centres in which the central note is repeated frequently at the beginning of a bar, often as an articulated pedal, eg. C Bars 1-4. - The tonal centre moves to G in Bar 11, then E flat in Bar 23. - The modulation of a 3rd from G to E flat and later from E flat to C (called a tertiary modulation) is common in film music and was first used extensively in the Romantic era. - The emphasis on semitones (see notes on melody) helps destabilise any sense of tonality. - One of the most chromatic passages occurs in Bars 8-9 when all twelve notes of the scale are used.
+This hints at serialism, though it isn't serial music in the manner of Schönberg. - Goldsmith uses verticalisation of the row to destabilize any sense of tonality (see below).